| The

 day, refers to the bombs and how the Air Force refers to

+them; that is to say, as nuclear devices.
 In other research on the original story plot, my father

 found an article from the U.S. Naval Institute Proceedings on the recovery of the famous Swedish warship the Wasa.
 The